Exact gauge fields from anti-de Sitter space: Introduction and summary

 \section{Introduction and summary}

 Analytic solutions to the Yang--Mills equations are hard to come by, especially in the absence of matter (Higgs) fields (for some reviews, see~\cite{actor,rajaraman,manton}).
 Since pure Yang--Mills theory is conformally invariant in four spacetime dimensions, a classical field configuration on a suitable spacetime may be carried over to a conformally related background by means of a conformal transformation.
 In particular, a solution of the four-dimensional Yang--Mills equations on a conformally flat manifold provides us (at least locally) with an exact Yang--Mills field on Minkowski space and, more generally, on any Friedmann--Lema\^itre--Robertson--Walker universe.
-This idea has been used in~\cite{zhilin,kumar} for SU(2) and U(1) gauge theory on de Sitter space, to reproduce a Yang--Mills solution known since 1977~\cite{luescher} and to generate a new basis for electromagnetic knot solutions~\cite{knots}, respectively.
+This idea has been used in~\cite{zhilin,kumar} for SU(2) and U(1) gauge theory on de Sitter space, to reproduce a Yang--Mills solution known since 1977~\cite{luescher} and to generate a new basis for electromagnetic knot solutions~\cite{ranada,knots}, respectively.

 The success of this method relies on an identification of the gauge group with (a subgroup of) the isometry of the leaves of a spacetime foliation, which admits a symmetric (``equivariant'') ansatz.
-In~\cite{IvLePo1,IvLePo2} this was exercised to derive finite-action SU(2) Yang--Mills fields on $S^3$-foliated dS$_4$, but with very restricted success on AdS$_4$.
-The generalization to SO(4) solutions and to higher-dimensional de~Sitter spaces was performed in~\cite{uenal}.
+In~\cite{IvLePo1,IvLePo2} this was exercised to derive finite-action SU(2) Yang--Mills fields on $S^3$-foliated dS$_4$ and also, with restricted success, on AdS$_4$.
+Furthermore, the generalization to SO(4) solutions and to higher-dimensional de~Sitter spaces was performed in~\cite{uenal}.